The Rev. Dr. Lauren Winner

 The Rev. Lachlan Hassman

-Deacon and Associate Vicar
+Associate Vicar

 Lachlan is a PhD student in Art and Architectural History at Duke.
 He first came to Durham — and St. Joe’s — in the Summer of 2021 to study at Duke Divinity School.
 He joined St. Joe’s staff in September of 2022.